 Do not tow this vehicle behind a car or other vehicle.
 Use a trailer.
-Never tip this vehicle on end for transporting.
-This vehicle must be transported in its normal operating position (on all 4 wheels) and facing towards the front of the transporting vehicle.
+Never tip this vehicle on end when transporting it.
+This vehicle must be transported in its normal operating position (on all 4 wheels).

 Set the fuel valve to the OFF position.